tarbell-project/tarbell/tarbell/docs/install.rst

-If you'll be working on Tarbell itself, extending its functionality or otherwise manipulating the guts of the system, then it might make sense to install it inside a virtualenv, so here's what you should know:
+If you'll be working on Tarbell itself, extending its functionality or otherwise manipulating the guts of the system, then it might make sense to install it inside a virtualenv.

 Here are some things to keep in mind if you use a virtualenv: